jonseb974/holbertonschool-printf/README.md

 This is the C18 Laval 2022 _PRINTF version.

-.SH /* Description of _printf */
+##/* Description of _printf */

     _printf()is a functions similar to the regular function printf(),\
 and it takes 2 input arguments.
 According to the case, when the program encounter the '%' symbol,\
 the program will return a specific output FORMAT.

-.PP
-.B %s print an array of characters./
+# %s print an array of characters./

-.PP
-.B %c return the ASCII character corresponding to/ the specific character, the function is calling./
+## %c return the ASCII character corresponding to/
+the specific character, the function is calling./

-.PP
-.B %i return an integer number of the ASCII table,/ character corresponding to a string handle conversion type.
+## %i return an integer number of the ASCII table,/

-.PP
+character corresponding to a string handle conversion type.

-.B %d return decimal number of the ASCII table,/ corresponding to a string handle conversion type.
+## %d return decimal number of the ASCII table,/
+corresponding to a string handle conversion type.

-.SH OPTIONS
+# OPTIONS
 The _printf program will replicate the effects of the listed % format specifiers as when used with printf.

     Function name   Description Format Specifier